Dog Training facts all dog owners should know.

 Fact #4: Training a dog takes time.
 It is not a six-week course only.

 In reality, to have a balanced, trained dog, it takes almost a year of consistent training.
-This means a dog that knows and responds to all the commands, does not misbehave, follows human rules and can be off leash in parks.
+This means a dog that knows and responds to all the commands, does not misbehave, follows human rules and can be off-leash in parks.

-Many dog owners take a short 6-week course and feel that is all they need to do but the reality is that they need to follow through what they’ve learned and continued on the training for a long time till the dog forms an association between the behaviour and the consequences for that behaviour.
+Many dog owners take a short 6-week course and feel that is all they need to do but the reality is that they need to follow through with what they’ve learned and continued on the training for a long time till the dog forms an association between the behaviour and the consequences for that behaviour.
 This process usually takes about a year for a dog and a dog owner to achieve.

 Many dog owners stop or give up the training system (whichever training process they have chosen) right after the training course ends or when some of the behaviours fade out or even if the dog is not misbehaving.
 It is not realistic to think that a dog can learn anything within a few weeks.
 You need to invest time, effort, consistency and determination for many months.

-When dog owners do not follow through the training for a long time, the dog does not learn anything and develops unwanted behaviours and dog owners start blaming the dog for the dog’s misbehaviours.
+When dog owners do not follow through with the training for a long time, the dog does not learn anything and develops unwanted behaviours and dog owners start blaming the dog for the dog’s misbehaviours.